reed9999/build-various-things/README.md

 when I found it on a list of welcoming open source projects, so I have a fondness for it.

-So far I got all the code; haven't gotten builds to work because I can't find pytest build instructions and `python3 setup.py` fails.
+So far I got all the code; some builds work and some don't.

+- pytest seems OK.
+- Django passes its wonderful test suite.
+- qutebrowser not working here; I think I got it on ohio-03.

+### Build warnings

-This sounds inauspicious:
+This sounds inauspicious, from pytest I believe.
 ```
 $ python3 ./setup.py --help
 /usr/lib/python3.9/site-packages/setuptools/installer.py:27: SetuptoolsDeprecationWarning: setuptools.installer is deprecated.
 Requirements should be satisfied by a PEP 517 installer.